dragonfly-science/dragonfly-website/README.md

 ## Hakyll and Docker

 The site is statically generated from the source.
-This means that it is compiled, and produces static files that are bunled up and served from the webserver.
+This means that it is compiled, and produces static files that are bundled up and served from the webserver.
 It uses the [Hakyll](http://jaspervdj.be/hakyll/index.html) static site library, which is managed by the code in the `haskell/` directory.
 There is some [Docker](http://www.docker.com) magic going on to get a build system up and running on a linux server.
 Ideally, you can check out the code and run `./run.sh develop` to get started.